Starfish-develop/Starfish/docs/api/emulator.rst

     >>> emulator = Emulator.from_grid(HDF5Interface('grid.hdf5'))
     >>> emulator.train()

-If you want to perform MLE with a different method, feel free to make use of the general modeling framework provided by the function :func:`Emulator.get_param_vector`, :func:`Emulator.set_param_vector`, and :func:`Emulator.log_likelihood`.
+If you want to perform MLE with a different method, feel free to make use of the general modeling framework provided by the function :meth:`Emulator.get_param_vector`, :meth:`Emulator.set_param_vector`, and :meth:`Emulator.log_likelihood`.

 Model spectrum reconstruction
 =============================